-The Denver Permaculture Guild is excited to announce Denver’s fifth annual Permaculture Design Course!
+The Denver Permaculture Guild is excited to announce Denver’s sixth annual Permaculture Design Course!
 Permaculture is a revolutionary design science that applies nature’s patterns to human structures, and the Permaculture Design Course has trained thousands of changemakers around the world in its theory and practice.
 Our 112-hour course includes the core 72-hour internationally certified curriculum as well as a number of detailed breakout sessions and regionally appropriate resources.

 Through an engaging mix of lecture, hands-on group activities, and real-world design projects, participants will gain a comprehensive understanding of ecological thinking and how to apply it in a variety of contexts.
 Please see the course syllabus for more details.